-Engaging tangible and mobile experiences to design a smart food tracker, connecting people with their food to help reduce food waste.
+Engaging tangible and mobile experiences to design a smart food tracker, helping people reduce food waste.

 Home is a place where we are with our loved ones, where we feel warm and secure.
 Among many different staple household activities, having food at home ties closely with these fundamental needs.
 This is why people love preparing and cooking food at home.
 However, many of us inevitably end up wasting the food we don’t use.
 Remember the last time you found spoiled fruit or vegetables in the back of your fridge that’s been there forever?
 Yeah, it happens to all of us.
 We may feel bad as we toss out the spoiled food, but it still happens over and over.

 To increase the user adoption of our proposed solutions, they need to be easy to use and fit different types of homes and lifestyles.
-After all, not many people want their houses to be some kind of sci-fi movie scene.
+After all, not many people want to transform their houses into a sci-fi movie set.

 A mobile solution “Got Food?” was created first as a way to address changing contexts.
 There are four components of the app:

-- Recipes encourages people to make the most use of their inventory, and
+- Recipes encourages people to make the most use of their inventory

 - Analytics helps increase people’s awareness of their food consumption and waste.